All of you aspiring authors out there, listen up.

 AZW files, also known as Kindle files, were developed by Amazon to replace MOBI files.
 This format is very similar to MOBI, but has DRM protection that restricts readers from using on devices other than Kindles or Kindle apps.

 The PDF format is similar to the fixed layout EPUB file format in the sense that it is not reflowable.
-PDFs are known for their ease of use and ability to maintain high-end designs and formats.
+PDFs are known for their ease of use, ability to edit and maintaining high-end designs and formats.
 While they don’t have great copy protection, they are still one of the most commonly used eBook formats, especially by marketers.
 Keep in mind that PDF files can’t be sold in the iBookstore or Kindle store.

 Choosing the right format has everything to do with: